8 Fascinating Burrowing Owl Facts

 Where Do Burrowing Owls Nest?

+When you see a prairie dog colony, take a second look at those little critters—because burrowing owls may be among them!
 An oddity in the owl world, burrowing owls are among the few bird species to nest underground.
 Other underground nesters include bank swallows, belted kingfishers and Atlantic puffins.

-Where Do Burrowing Owls Live?
+Range Map: Where Do Burrowing Owls Live?

+Named for their distinct below-ground habits, burrowing owls scuttle over open prairie and desert floors in the western states and Florida.
 Looking at the burrowing owl range map, you’d think there was a mistake.
 It’s hard to believe that a bird so widespread in the West is also found in southern Florida, but that’s the case.

 Burrowing Owls in Florida